MicrosoftDocs/VBA-Docs/api/Publisher.Plate.Color.md

 ## Example

-This example tests the font color of the first story in the active document and tells the user if the font color is black or not.
+This example tests the font color of the first story in the active document and tells the user whether the font color is black.

 ```vb
 Sub FontColor()